-The RoentDek $2 \times 4kV$ (or 6kV) Power Supply is especially designed for the use of biasing multi-channel-plate detectors or similar SEM devices, featuring low-ripple and regulated current limitation and protection.
+The RoentDek $2\times4kV$ Power Supply is especially designed for the use of biasing multichannel-plate detectors or similar SEM devices, featuring low-ripple and regulated current limitation and protection.
 It is to be powered by a NIM crate or the RoentDek SPS2 mains adapter (RoentDek BIASET3).
-It is also possible to externally supply the operation voltage $\pm 24V$ DC (with low ripple as in NIM-crate standard) via the 9 pin socket on the rear panel, e.g. from the SPS2(mini).
+It is also possible to externally supply the operation voltage $\pm 24V$ (800mA) and $\pm 6V$ (100mA) DC (with low ripple as in NIM-crate standard) via the 9 pin socket on the rear panel, e.g. from the SPS2.

 The switches on the side panel will set independently the respective channels to negative or positive output polarity, indicated by a LED on the front panel.

-If a channel of the power supply is switched on (indicated by a LED), and the "control" switch is set to upward position, the 10-turn potentiometers at the front panel can be used for manual voltage setting $U_a$ (10 turns correspond to 4000V, resp.
-6000V, with linear progression).
+If a channel of the power supply is switched on (indicated by a LED), and the "control" switch is set to upward position, the 10-turn potentiometers at the front panel can be used for manual voltage setting U_a (10 turns correspond to 4000V, linear progression).

-The voltages can also be ramped externally with an analog voltage 0 to $\pm 10$ V DC (0 to 6V for the HV2/6) input to the Lemo00-sockets on the rear panel (e.g. from the BOEntDEk USB-IO1).
-For this the "control" switch is set to "DAC".
+The voltages can also be ramped externally with an analog voltage (0 to +10 V DC) input to the Lemo00-sockets on the rear panel (10V analog input corresponds to 4000V output, linear progression).
+For this the "control" switch must be set to "DAC".
 The A/B switch will set the display to channel A/B, the V/I switch will enable voltage or current reading of the respective channel.
-The accuracy of the reading is within a few volts and a few $\mu$ A (typically 1 $\mu$ A), respectively.
+The accuracy of the reading is within a few volts and a few μ A (typically 1μ A), respectively.

-The maximum current delivered is 3mA (1mA for HV2/6), the maximum voltage is $\pm 4kV$ (6kV).
-Both can be restricted in 10% steps of the maximum.
+The maximum current delivered is 3mA, the maximum voltage is $\pm 4kV$.
+Both can be restricted in 10% steps from 0.3mA to 3mA and 400 V to 4000 V.